Entity Framework Core: small tips and tricks

 }

-Yes, as you see the SQL query that is sends to the SQL database provider queries all the data (all the columns for all the rows), returns it to EF Core that needs to manage all these datas, adds his tracking then return the results on which a count is executed.
-It depends of your database but theses queries can returns millions of records... for a count...
+Yes, as you can see the SQL query that is sent to the SQL database provider queries all the data (all the columns for all the rows), returns it to EF Core which needs to manage all this data, adds its tracking then returns the results on which a count is executed.
+It depends on your database but these queries can return millions of records... for a count...

 SELECT * FROM [Customers] AS [C]